 Outpatient respiratory consultations spiked in early March, consistent with "worried well" health-seeking behavior.
 General practitioner visits then declined sharply across South African provinces and age groups, reflecting the impact of the lockdown and potential increased usage of telemedicine.
 Respiratory consultations in adults (20-49 years, ≥50 years) and provinces with sufficient levels of reporting (Eastern Cape, Gauteng, KwaZulu-Natal, Northern Cape, Western Cape) increased during Alert Level 3 but remain below numbers projected in the absence of COVID-19.
-Respiratory outpatient general practitioner consultations have increased in all provinces during the second wave reaching or exceeding the projected numbers in all provinces with available data and exceeding projected numbers among individuals aged ≥20 years, but declining over the past few weeks.
+Respiratory outpatient general practitioner consultations have increased in all provinces during the second wave reaching or exceeding the projected numbers in all provinces with available data and exceeding projected numbers among individuals aged ≥20 years, but declining over the past months.
+General practitioner consultations in children <5 years have increased over the past month.